cgiff9/tmfuck/README.md

 ## Regex
-Using the '-r' flag, a regex string may be supplied supporting a few operations:
+Using the '-r' argument, a regex string may be supplied supporting a few operations:
 ```
 a*			Kleene star